Optical Thermodynamics Beyond the Weak Nonlinearity Limit

 {\it Conclusions and Future Challenges --} We have developed an {\it interacting variant} of Optical Thermodynamics that allows us to derive a van der Waals-like interacting EoS, accounting for the role of nonlinearity.
 The optical compressibility factor that dictates the deviations from ideal EoS has been observed to follow a one-parameter (universal) scaling of the temperature, chemical potential, and nonlinearity strength.
 The macroscopic scaling parameter reflects the relative thermal fluctuations compared to the nonlinearity-induced shift in the minimum of the Landau potential that dictates the Boltzmann weight of the intensity distributions.
 The effect of the nonlinear interactions is also prominent at the microscopic level, where the power distribution among the linear supermodes shows dramatic deviations from the predictions of the ideal (interaction-free) RJ, where appropriate.
 The deviations of the interacting (non-ideal) RJ distribution from its ideal counterpart are controlled by a microscopic parameter that is structurally akin to the macroscopic one.
 They are determined by the ratio of the nonlinearly induced spectral shift to the detuning of a nonlinearly renormalized chemical potential from the spectral band-edge.
 This renormalized formulation enables a self-consistent connection of the theory with the generically applicable (within the Gibbsian thermalization regime) transfer integral operator previously developed for such discrete problems, and thus a unified, systematic treatment thereof.

 This methodology allows for an expansion of many thermodynamic analyses into the regime of strong nonlinearities.
 For example, it becomes possible to design a nonlinear photonic system to exhibit a specific compressibility (i.e., designing how strongly the photonic gas will deviate from the ideal case).
 Once this target compressibility is chosen, the scaling theory presented here provides a formula for identifying the thermodynamic forces $(\beta, \mu)$, at which point the partition function can be calculated.
 Using this procedure, our scheme predicts the exact non-ideal RJ distribution to which the background modes, at the target compressibility, will thermalize.
 Naturally, this work paves the way for numerous additional veins of research.
 On the one hand, it is anticipated that similar perspectives may be applicable to other similar problems, including, e.g., the Salerno~\cite{salerno_mithun} or the saturable~\cite{saturable} variants of the nonlinear Schr{\"o}dinger model.
 Perhaps even more intriguingly, it will be of interest to apply this interacting RJ framework, beyond the regime of regular Gibbsian thermalization of the DNLS model.
 Indeed, preliminary numerical computations suggest that it may describe the so-called non-Gibbsian thermalization regime discovered in~\cite{MithunDNLS18}.
+The study of systems involving disorder would also be an interesting extension of the present study~\cite{Flach2015RandomPotentials}, where it would be less straightforward to apply TIO-type techniques.
 Relevant studies are currently in progress and will be reported in future publications.

 \onecolumngrid